Ministerial Infrastructure Designation lodged

 State Government approval

-Powerlink will submit a request to the Minister for State Development, Infrastructure and Planning for a Ministerial Infrastructure Designation (MID) to provide planning approvals for delivery of the new substation and transmission line as a single program of works.
+Powerlink has submitted a request for a Ministerial Infrastructure Designation (MID) to provide planning approvals for delivery of the new substation and transmission line as a single program of works.

 A MID can be used to deliver certain types of community-supporting infrastructure such as hospitals, schools, police/ambulance/fire stations, sporting facilities, power lines, water supply infrastructure and sewerage treatment plants.